nicolasdao/graphql-serverless/README.md

 }
 ```

+As you can see, the `customMiddleware` we created has allowed us to spoof the original query and replace it with `query { products(id:1){ id name shortDescription } }`.

 This ability is one of the key feature allowing a middleware like [__*graphql-authorize*__](https://github.com/nicolasdao/graphql-authorize.git) which can remove certain fields from the response based on the user's rights.

 ### Transforming The GraphQl Response